Fudan University: 1976 to present

 In 2000, Fudan University merged with Shanghai Medical University, which was founded as the Fourth National Chungshan University School of Medicine in 1927, to form the new Fudan University.

 In December 2019, Fudan University changed its constitution, removing the phrase "academic independence and freedom of thought" and including a "pledge to follow the Communist party's leadership", leading to protests among the students.
 It also said that Fudan University had to "equip its teachers and employees" with "Xi Jinping Thought", leading to concerns about the diminishing academic freedom of Fudan.

-The university set up a 1 billion yuan fund of funds for start up innovation in 2023 as well as launching what it claims to be China’s largest cloud-based scientific research computing platform CFFF.
+The university set up a 1 billion yuan fund of funds for startup innovation in 2023 as well as launching what it claims to be China's largest cloud-based scientific research computing platform CFFF.

 The Hungarian government made an agreement to open the first campus of Fudan University outside China in Budapest in 2024.
 The expansion would cost 540 billion HUF, of which 450 billion would be paid by the Hungarian state from a Chinese loan.
 The construction would be mainly done by Chinese companies.
 Hungarian education professionals and politicians denounced the investment, citing economics, higher education and national security concerns.